 Toggle: English / Spanish

-Personality disorders are a group of mental health conditions in which a person has a long-term pattern of behaviors, emotions, and thoughts that is very different from his or her culture's expectations.
+Personality disorders are a group of mental conditions in which a person has a long-term pattern of behaviors, emotions, and thoughts that is very different from his or her culture's expectations.
 These behaviors interfere with the person's ability to function in relationships, work, or other settings.

 Causes of personality disorders are unknown.
 Genetic and environmental factors are thought to play a role.